Discover the Best Fiction Books Set in Turkey

 Most of Faik’s work highlights common characters with unique connections to the four seas of the country.
 You can also find the inhabitants such as fishermen, priests, laborers, and the poor who call the chaotic city of Istanbul and its accompanying islands and their shores home.
 His unique characters are common folk with human failings.
 That is, those who are bound to their harsh realities of their lives and the lands they inhabit.
 Read this collection of books as you take a short train ride or a blue cruise in the turqouise waters of the Aegean and the Mediterranean.

 Murder on the Orient Express by Agatha Christie

-Agatha Christie sure doesn’t disappoint with her mysterious murder mystery solved her famous Belgian detective Hercule Poirot.
+Agatha Christie sure doesn’t disappoint with her mysterious murder mystery solved by her famous Belgian detective, Hercule Poirot.

-The story takes place aboard the legendary Orient Express that travelled from Paris to Istanbul.
-The real one travelled from Paris to Vienna then to Constantinople/Istanbul (Sirkeci).
+The story takes place aboard the legendary Orient Express from Paris to Istanbul.
+The real one travelled from Paris to Vienna then onward to Constantinople/Istanbul and specifially, Sirkeci station.

 In the story, the train’s schedule is disrupted by heavy snow but there’s something more sinister at play: a murder on the train!
 The first few chapters are based in Istanbul and later the story moves to Yugoslavia.

 Seven Houses: A Novel by Alev Lytle Croutier